 Affidavit of Support and Tax Documents

 Petitions generally include the required I-864 form (the affidavit of support) and accompanying tax documents.
 However, in the event that your petition does not include these documents, you should bring a copy of the I-864 from your petitioner as well as any joint sponsors.
 Each affidavit should be accompanied by recent tax documents.
-Acceptable tax documents include the Form 1040 (U.S. Individual Income Tax Return) or tax transcripts from the U.S. Internal Revenue Service (IRS).
-The consulate does not accept W-2 forms, copies of bank statements, or letters from employers as stand-alone proof of financial support.
-If you do not have your petitioner’s and/or joint sponsor’s most recent tax return statements, it could delay the Consulate’s ability to process your visa application”
+Acceptable tax documents include tax transcripts from the U.S. Internal Revenue Service (IRS) or both the W-2 form and a copy of Form 1040 (U.S. Individual Income Tax Return).
+The consulate does not accept W-2 forms alone, copies of bank statements, or letters from employers as stand-alone proof of financial support.
+If you do not have your petitioner’s and/or joint sponsor’s most recent tax return statements, it could delay the Consulate’s ability to process your visa application.”

 Please be advised that for petitions with a principal applicant and derivatives, the consulate requires only one copy of the affidavit of support with all derivatives listed.
 However, the affidavit and the accompanying tax documents must demonstrate that the petitioner and/or joint sponsor can meet the financial minimums set by the U.S. Department of Health and Human Services (HHS) for the household size of the petitioner plus all applicants on the petition.
 For example, if your petitioner currently supports a household of three (3) individuals, and they are petitioning for you, your spouse, and your two children (a family of 4), the affidavit of support should demonstrate the financial means to support seven (7) people as outlined by HHS.
 The updated poverty guidelines for 2017 can be found here.